 The landscape was still in terrible shape.
 The tremendous efforts of the founders to clean up, set up and make the Center operational, with much volunteer help by community activists and support by the Parks Department, was rewarded in 1979 when APEC was designated a National Environmental Study Area.

 A community and regional resource

 The spirit and dedication of APEC’s supporters through the years have seen us grow as a beloved community resource and regional education center.
-Outdoors, our center now sustains a memorial garden, an apiary, outdoor classrooms, and the Douglaston Windmill.
-Indoors, our education building houses classrooms, a gift shop, and the center’s collection of live animals.
+Outdoors, our center now sustains an apiary, outdoor classroom, and the Douglaston Windmill.
+Indoors, our education building houses classrooms and the center’s collection of live animals.
 Each has added a new dimension to our programs and new partners in our work.

 The NYC Department of Parks and Recreation has begun to plan for a new building for APEC.
 When completed, our new building will include efficient heating, cooling and electrical systems and other facilities to improve our visitors’ experience.
 Our space will also be expanded, enabling us to host more classes and events each year.

 In fiscal year '07, we received $1 million from former Councilman Avella.